top of page

 - Housing is covered.

-Imagine how differently you would live your life if those life necessities weren’t worries.
+Imagine how differently you would live if life's necessities weren’t worries.
 Would you be as driven to build wealth?
 Would you focus on caring for others?
 Regardless, in Vienna, the notion of housing as an asset, as a wealth-building tool, that notion is muted.
 And because of that, the Viennese are able to accomplish a lot.

 Takeaways: We’re not Vienna

-Realistically, Americans are nowhere near being able to bend its capitalist culture to those kinds of communal values.
-American culture prides profit.
+Realistically, Americans are nowhere near being able to bend its capitalist culture to focus on the "we" instead of the "I." American culture prides profit.
 We reward externalizing environmental and human costs for personal gain.
-The notion of housing as a human right is antithetical to a pull yourself up by your bootstraps rugged individualism ethic.
-But we can still learn from Vienna and on that, I'll highlight two things.
+The notion of housing as a human right is antithetical to a pull-yourself-up-by-your-bootstraps rugged individualism ethic.
+But we can still learn from Vienna.
+On that, I'll highlight two things.

 1. Inspiration: It is humbling and inspiring for those of us from the land of American Exceptionalism to be confronted with a society that does not have our problems.
 And, being a little bit competitive, one might ask oneself, if Vienna can do it, if they can make sure that housing is not a worry, why can’t we?
 Why can’t we build upon our own cultural strengths, of which there are many, and create a society in which people are not living with mental illness in our creeks?
 If they can do it, we can too.
 Heck, we here in Silicon Valley are the center of innovation.
 We solve problems!